HL7/cql/input/pages/03-developersguide.md

 In FHIRPath, all operations are defined to return collections, and operations that expect singleton values are defined to throw an error when they are invoked with collections containing multiple elements.
 In CQL, this behavior is implemented using list promotion and demotion.

-Wherever an operator is defined to take a non-list-valued type as a parameter, list demotion allows the arguments to be list-valued and are implicitly converted to a singleton value using the [.kw]#singleton from# operator:
+Wherever an operator is defined to take a non-list-valued type as a parameter, list demotion allows the arguments to be list-valued and are implicitly converted to a singleton value using the <span class="kw">singleton from</span> operator:

 ``` cql
 Patient.name.given + ' ' + Patient.name.family
 ```

 The _disable-demotion_ option controls whether or not this expression is valid.
-With the option enabled, the expression can be compiled, and will evaluate, so long as the run-time values of [.id]#given# and [.id]#family# contain only a single element.
+With the option enabled, the expression can be compiled, and will evaluate, so long as the run-time values of <span class="id">given</span> and <span class="id">family</span> contain only a single element.
 With the option disabled, this expression will no longer compile, and the list-valued arguments must be converted to a single value:

 ``` cql
 Patient.name.given.single() + ' ' + Patient.name.family.single()